-En español | Nearly 100,000 Americans are diagnosed with melanoma each year, making it one of the most common types of cancer in the U.S., especially among older adults who have endured decades of sun exposure and whose immune systems aren’t as robust as they once were.
+More than 97,000 Americans will be diagnosed with melanoma this year, according to the American Cancer Society, making it one of the most common types of cancer in the U.S., especially among older adults who have endured decades of sun exposure and whose immune systems aren’t as robust as they once were.

-The hallmarks of melanoma are asymmetrical or rough-looking moles that are not defined by a border.
+The hallmarks of melanoma are asymmetrical or rough-looking moles without clearly defined borders.
 A spot on the skin that continues to grow in size or change is another indication, and a once-monthly body scan is an easy way to keep tabs on any of these concerning characteristics.

 Here are four warning signs of melanoma you need to know about so that no spot goes unnoticed.